digitalrebar/digitalrebar/doc/deployment-guide/adding-operating-systems.md

 When deploying an admin node in production mode, you will want to be able to install operating systems on slave nodes.
 By default, the `provisioner-base-images` role will look for OS install ISO images in `/tftpboot/isos`.

-> If using a Docker container as an admin node and do not want to copy the ISOs into place, you must hard link (not soft link) the ISO files because symlinks are not visible on file system paths mapped inside containers

 As of April 2015, the provisioner knows how to install the following operating systems from the following ISO images:

  * `ubuntu-12.04`: `ubuntu-12.04.4-server-amd64.iso`